cisco/openh264/README.md

 This is only necessary for building the DLL; the static library can be built without setting this.

+Note, only Windows Phone 8.1 or newer is supported, 8.0 is no longer supported.

 For All Platforms
 -------------------